 Reality: Older workers retain information longer and have higher training rates than younger workers.

 They also have higher motivation and good attention spans.
 Older workers are eager to learn new tools for today’s economic needs.
-Their level of experience gives them an extra edge because it’s easier to build off the foundation of an understanding than to start new.
+Their level of experience gives them an extra edge because it’s easier to build off the foundation of an understanding than to start new in work training programs and learning opportunities.

 Myth 6: Older workers are just waiting for retirement or Social Security – they don’t care about their careers.